-Many people are drawn to dieting out of a desire for weight loss and improving their physical appearance.
+Many people go on a diet to lose weight and to look and feel better.
 However, eating for health is not simply about looking thinner.
-Unhealthy eating, coupled with other bad lifestyle habits, is estimated to cause 80% of all cases of heart disease and 90% of type 2 diabetes.
+Unhealthy eating, coupled with other bad lifestyle habits is a major cause of heart disease and type 2 diabetes.
 An unhealthy diet can contribute to high blood pressure and high cholesterol and increase the risk for certain cancers.

-Take the following survey to assess the health of your diet and whether your eating habits will help prevent serious long-term health complications.
+Take the following survey to assess the health of your diet and to see if your eating habits will help prevent serious long-term health problems.

 Before starting the assessment,you should gather the following information, if you have it:

-You can still benefit from this assessment, however, even if you don't have this information.
+You can still benefit from this assessment even if you don't have this information.

 |References:||click to view.|